jjdarcy/cantrilltips/FAQ.md

 - [Any good Linux courses?](#any-good-linux-courses)
 - [Any good resources to use when coding CloudFormation?](#any-good-resources-to-use-when-coding-cloudformation)

+## Why do I get a 403 forbidden error when accessing?
+Teachable have made some changes.
+If you get this error please check the following:
+* If you are using a browser with tracking protection ... do you have it enabled, standard, strict
+* are you using private tabs or normal tabs
+* are you using a VPN
+* what OS, what browser
+* any workplace restrictions
+* the new player is designed to make ripping videos harder which is why it reacts badly to some stuff you can be running
+* do you have an ad blocker turned on
+Most of the time is the browser tracking protection that is the issue.

 ## How many hours do videos take?
 This question has been asked numerous times on [TechStudySlack](https://techstudyslack.com/).
 So much so, that a student Sherif Fanous created a Webapp, and also charts showing the overlap between courses.
 Check it out.